How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Urban properties need robust security features.
 Solid wood construction provides inherent strength.
 Quality deadbolts with one-inch throws, reinforced strike plates with 3-inch screws into framing, and solid hinges with non-removable pins create effective security.

-The security investment protects both property and residents.
-Insurance companies may offer discounts for proper security features on entry doors.
+The security these features provide protects both property and residents.
+Some insurers also view proper security features on entry doors favorably.

 Energy Efficiency Standards